mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public virtual void MouseOver(int i, int j)

 Allows you to make something happen when the mouse hovers over this tile.
 Useful for showing item icons or text on the mouse.

+### public virtual bool AutoSelect(int i, int j, Item item)

+Allows you to determine whether the given item can become selected when the cursor is hovering over this tile and the auto selection hotkey is pressed.

 ### public virtual void HitWire(int i, int j)